Choosing drinks and how to introduce drinking from a cup.

 Drinks to limit or avoid

 - Babies, toddlers and young children do not need juice.
-If juice is offered, select 100 per cent unsweetened juice and limit it to a half cup per day using an open cup, and not a bottle or sippy cup.
-For dental health, it is better to offer juice during meal times.
+However, over one year of age, if juice is offered, select 100 per cent unsweetened juice and limit it to a half cup per day using an open cup, and not a bottle or sippy cup.
+For dental health, limit offering juice to meal or snack times only.

 - Pop, coffee, energy or sport drinks, fruit punches, hot chocolate, sweetened milks and tea are not recommended for children even if water is added.
 These drinks are high in sugar and/or caffeine and are not suitable for toddlers or children of any age.